moerabaya/DevTipsGift/README.md

 Subscribe to [The Channel](https://www.youtube.com/user/DevTipsForDesigners), Runs by a fantastic person calls [Travis Neilson](https://www.travisneilson.com)

+I did it with Jekyll because it was faster for me, no other reasons

 ## How to install/use

 In order to get this super awesome [Jekyll](http://jekyllrb.com) powered template, follow these simple tricks: